 - 3.11 If a pupil makes an allegation of abuse against another pupil, it must be recorded on CPOMS.
 If the allegation relates to sexual abuse, you must also notify the Headteacher. - 3.12 The DSL will contact the local authority children's social care team where appropriate and follow its advice in relation to the police if the allegation involves a potential criminal offence. - 3.13 Often, in cases such as this, the outcome may take time to be resolved by external agencies which can lead to some frustration and potential tension within the school.
 The way this is managed is important to the victim and the (alleged) perpetrator(s) and their families.
 As a school we will: - Assure the child coming forward that they are being taken seriously. - Never give the impression that they are creating a problem or downplaying the issue. - Be led by the wishes of the victim. - Put in place a risk assessment and support plan for all children involved.
 This risk assessment will be reviewed regularly. - Provide a named person that they can speak to. - Consider travel arrangements to and from school and practical actions within school to minimise contact if both children remain in school.
-This includes children sharing a classroom. - Discuss with relevant external agencies and the Director of Safeguarding at the Trust. - Notify staff on a 'need to know' basis whilst maintaining confidentiality. - Keep the Director of Safeguarding at the Trust up to date so that it can be managed effectively and appropriately. - 3.14 We can minimise the risk of child-on-child abuse at Alice Ingham RC Primary School through: - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images - Recording every instance of sexualised language as such on CPOMS so the DSL can identify patterns. - Being vigilant to sexualised or aggressive touching or grabbing, and initiation or hazing type violence - Ensuring our response to sexual violence and sexual harassment between pupils of the same sex is equally robust as it is for incidents between pupils of the opposite sex. - Ensuring our curriculum helps to educate pupils about respectful behaviour and consent. - Ensuring pupils know they can talk to staff confidentially. - Ensuring pupils understand that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them. - Ensuring staff understand that pupils may not find it easy to talk about their abuse verbally, and that staff are aware of signs and behaviours that might indicate abuse.
-Staff may also overhear conversations that suggest a child has been harmed or receive a report from a friend of the child. - Ensuring staff are trained to understand that a pupil harming another child could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy. - Ensuring we understand intra familial harms and consider any necessary support for siblings following a report of sexual violence and/or harassment. - 3.15 When we move beyond language to harmful sexual behaviours, Hackett's guide to Harmful Sexual Behaviour is a useful tool for DSLs to consider.
+This includes children sharing a classroom. - Discuss with relevant external agencies and the Head of Safeguarding at the Trust. - Notify staff on a 'need to know' basis whilst maintaining confidentiality. - Keep the Head of Safeguarding at the Trust up to date so that it can be managed effectively and appropriately. - 3.14 We can minimise the risk of child-on-child abuse at Alice Ingham through: - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images - Recording every instance of sexualised language as such on CPOMS so the DSL can identify patterns. - Being vigilant to sexualised or aggressive touching or grabbing, and initiation or hazing type violence - Ensuring our response to sexual violence and sexual harassment between pupils of the same sex is equally robust as it is for incidents between pupils of the opposite sex. - Ensuring our curriculum helps to educate pupils about respectful behaviour and consent. - Ensuring pupils know they can talk to staff confidentially. - Ensuring pupils understand that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them. - Ensuring staff understand that pupils may not find it easy to talk about their abuse verbally, and that staff are aware of signs and behaviours that might indicate abuse.
+Staff may also overhear conversations that suggest a child has been harmed or receive a report from a friend of the child.

-10 See also KCSIE 2023 Part Five: Child-on-child sexual violence and sexual harassment
+10 See also KCSIE 2024 Part Five: Child-on-child sexual violence and sexual harassment